Ben Chandler: Political campaigns

 Chandler was the Democratic candidate for governor in the election of 2003.
-He was defeated in that election by his Republican opponent, Congressman Ernie Fletcher.
+He was defeated in that election in the landslide by his Republican opponent, Congressman Ernie Fletcher.
 Fletcher resigned from Congress in order to become governor, and a special election was held for his seat in February 2004.
-Chandler became the Democratic candidate and won the election, defeating state Senator Alice Forgy Kerr by a 55%-to-43% margin.
+Chandler became the Democratic candidate and won the election, defeating state Senator Alice Forgy Kerr by a 55% to 43% margin.

 As a superdelegate in the 2008 United States presidential election, Chandler endorsed Barack Obama.
 Chandler's 2008 Republican opponent in the race for Congress was attorney Jon Larson.

 2010

 Chandler was challenged by Republican nominee Andy Barr in the November 2010 election.
 Chandler was elected by a very narrow margin, as results showed him leading Barr by about 600 votes.
-The results were re-canvassed due to the closeness of the outcome, but Chandler was certified as the election winner on November 12, 2010.
+The results were re-canvassed due to the closeness of the outcome, but Chandler was certified as the election winner on November 12, 2010, by 648 votes.

 In October 2011, Barr called their forthcoming contest "a rematch of the third-closest Congressional race in America" and said that Chandler was burdened with "considerable dissatisfaction" on the part of his constituents and the difficulty of running on the ticket with Obama.
 But Joshua Miller of Roll Call observed that "if the bent of the GOP-leaning district grows more Democratic and Democrats who sat out 2010 come to the polls next November, Barr has a steep hill to climb."